kelunik/php-highlight/README.md

 # highlight

-A PHP syntax highlighter.
-Highly unstable, use at your own risk.
+A PHP syntax highlighter written in PHP.

 ```php
 <?php